adrianolszewski/model-based-testing-hypotheses/README.md

       method x n mean    lower    upper
 1 asymptotic 4 5  0.8 0.449391 1.150609    # 1.15?
 ```
+On the contrary, the **LRT IS transformation invariant** and will have exactly the same value regardless of any monotononus transformation of the parameter.

 ## You said that that different method of testing (Wald's, Rao's, Wilk's LRT) may yield a bit different results?